soulcrancerdev/meme-rush-binance-trading-bot/README.md

 ## Support

-For support and further inquiries, please connect via Telegram: 📞 [soulcrancerdev](https://t.me/soulcrancerdev).
+For support and further inquiries, please connect via Telegram.